 Beginner – Has taken 0–5 tennis classes.
 Cannot rally back and forth.
 Does not know how to start in ready position and determine if they should hit a forehand or backhand.
 Still needs work on their form and hand position on their racquet.
 Cannot run to the ball and consistently hit it over the net.

 NOTE: Even if your child has taken a few clinics, they may still be at the beginner level.

 Intermediate – Knows their forehands and backhand ground strokes and volleys, and has proper swings without help from an instructor.
 Places hands properly on the racquet (dominant hand on the bottom).
 Knows how to start in ready position and can determine if they are supposed to hit a forehand or backhand.
 Has been working on running to the ball but still needs more work on this.
 Has started to learn serving but still needs to work on it, and cannot hit their serves in consistently.
 Has started to learn how to rally back and forth but is unable to hit the ball consistently over the net.

 Advanced – Can hit the ball consistently back and forth.
+Can maintain a 5 to 10 ball rally.
 Can rally and play matches using one bounce.
 Knows volleys, groundstrokes and serves and can hit all of them consistently.
 Knows how to serve consistently.
 Can keep score using love, 15, 30, and 40.